 DRM FREE.
 No activation or online connection required to play.

-I've just finished a few chapters of Eriksolm.
-So far, I like it.
-The game is superb visually, with magnificent facial animations of the characters in the cinematics, which have nothing to envy to those of AAA games (thanks to the UE5 engine).
+I've just finished the game.
+And I can confirm that it's really great.
+The game is visually superb, with magnificent facial animations of the characters in the cutscenes, which have nothing to envy to those of AAA games (thanks to the UE5 engine).

 The game is scripted.
 This seems to limit the gameplay's freedom of approach.
-But everything remains fluid and enjoyable, even if it seems a little simpler than other commando-style games.
-The game also seems to offer of puzzles in each chapter.
-Nothing too complicated except maybe a (I remain quite bad at puzzle)
+But everything remains fluid and enjoyable, even if it seems a little simpler than other commando-type games.
+There are occasional puzzles.
+Nothing too complicated, except maybe one or two (I'm bad at puzzles).

-The story and universe seem very appealing at first glance (with collectibles in some places).
-And the ambient sounds and music are very pleasant.
+The story and universe are really the game's strong points.
+I insist on this (with objects to collect in certain places).
+And the soundscapes and music are very pleasant.

-In short, it seems odd to mix a commando-style game with cinematics and a strong narrative component.
+In short, it seems strange to mix a commando-style game with cinematics and a strong narrative component.
 But it seems to work.
 I appreciate the studio's risk-taking.

 Eriksholm: The Stolen Dream is one of those rare titles that slips under the radar.
 It didn’t arrive with the marketing blitz of a AAA blockbuster, nor did it trend for a hot second before fading into obscurity.
 Instead, it feels like a secret — something you stumble upon almost by accident.
 And when you do, you ask yourself: How did I miss this?